Sunday, December 16, 2007

 Cock-a-Doodle Christmas by Will Hillenbrand

-Now all you mom's (and dad's) hold your baby in your laps and start rocking back and forth.
-That's the way.
+Now it's time to hold your baby in your lap.
+Rock back and forth.

 Softly,